Advice for people renting privately

 You should ask whether payments for gas, electric, water and phone services are included in the rent or whether you will need to pay the suppliers yourself.
 Often within shared accommodation there is a set amount that must be paid monthly.

-As a tenant you have responsibilities which you must fulfil, these include:
+As a tenant you have responsibilities which you must fulfil, including:

 - pay your rent on time